addyosmani/backbone-fundamentals/index.md

 * Line 39: the Library constructor is called with the array of book properties from line 02, creating a collection of Book models
 * Line 43: The render function iterates over the Book collection and calls renderBook (line 46) for each Book model
 * Line 51: renderBook function creates a new BookView from the given Book model
-* Line 54: The render function of BookView is called and the result is appended to the books div in out html
+* Line 54: The render function of BookView is called and the result is appended to the books div in our html

 You have now been introduced to the basic components of Backbone Model, View and Collection.
 In the next part I will continue to develop our Library into something more interactive.